-Saint Joseph Catholic School (SJCS) serves nine parishes and missions in the greater Ogden area and is the only Catholic elementary school in Ogden.
+Saint Joseph Catholic Schools serve nine parishes and missions in the greater Ogden area.
+We are the only Catholic elementary school in Ogden.

 - Catholic schools have an excellent success rate in educating minority students.
 Catholic high school students attend post-secondary education at a rate of 97% and are more likely to complete their program of studies.